-Many massage therapists believe that they can “release toxins” from your body during a massage — or least accelerate the process.
-But basic human physiology does not support this popular massage myth that often gets passed on you.
+Many massage therapists believe they can “release toxins” from your body during a massage — or least accelerate the process.
+But basic human physiology doesn’t support this popular massage myth that often gets passed on you.

 Another person asked, “How do we address the overwhelming ignorance of our field?” and used the lactic acid release debate as an example.
 This shouldn’t even be a debate, no more than debating whether our planet is spherical or flat.

 We don’t know where the idea that lactic acid is a toxin and can be squeegeed out of your muscles come from.
-What we do know is that many massage therapists need to review and understand basic human physiology so that we give our clients, patients, and other healthcare professionals updated information that is supported by good evidence and basic sciences.
+What we do know is that many massage therapists need to review and understand basic human physiology so that we give our clients and patients updated information that’s supported by good evidence and basic sciences.

 Do toxins get released during a massage?

 “Let’s be clear.
 There are two types of detox: one is respectable and the other isn’t,” he said.
-He went on to indicate that those with life-threatening drug addictions receive medically valid detoxes.
+He indicated that those with life-threatening drug addictions receive medically-valid detoxes.

-But as far as detoxification strategies in the wellness industry?
-He explains that these are not so much valid treatments as they are use of a “word being hijacked by entrepreneurs, quacks and charlatans to sell a bogus treatment that allegedly detoxifies your body of toxins you’re supposed to have accumulated.”
+But as far as detox strategies in the wellness industry?
+He explains that these aren’t so much valid treatments as they are use of a “word being hijacked by entrepreneurs, quacks and charlatans to sell a bogus treatment that allegedly detoxifies your body of toxins you’re supposed to have accumulated.”

-Lactic acid is another “toxin” given notoriety in the massage and fitness world for being the cause of many deep burn recovery days.
-The term “lactic acid” is often incorrectly interchanged with “lactate,” and though they are used in the same context, they are two different substances due to a one proton difference between the two.
+Lactic acid is another “toxin” that some massage therapists and personal trainers blame for causing the muscle burn feeling after exercise.
+The term “lactic acid” is often incorrectly interchanged with “lactate.”
+Although they are used in the same context, they are two different substances due to a one proton difference between the two.

-It has commonly been taught that lactate is the basis for delayed-onset muscle soreness (DOMS), but there is nothing scientific that supports this teaching.
+It has commonly been taught that lactate is the basis for delayed-onset muscle soreness (DOMS), but there’s nothing scientific that supports this idea.

 What this means is that under heavy exertion and oxygen is not readily available to muscles, the body will convert another substance called pyruvate into lactate in order to produce energy.
 Once the body slows down enough to get more available oxygen, the lactate is then converted back into pyruvate, and the body goes into recovery.